Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 ## Modal Overview
 Modal GUIs operate in different "modes" as a function of time.
-The beahvior of the GUI is different in each mode of operation.
+The behavior of the GUI is different in each mode of operation.
 Each mode of operation paints to the entire screen
 and has exclusive control over user-input while it has focus.
 A mode is time-sliced into a set a "user intents",